Summer Hazards in Dogs

 Another outdoor threat is antifreeze.
 As summer approaches, many people change their antifreeze/water mixture.
 Antifreeze tastes sweet to pets and is highly toxic.

 And finally, summer heat speeds up decay and decomposition, especially in the trash.
 Keep your dog away from garbage areas.
-Pets that have access to garbage or compost can ingest molds that cause significant nervous system abnormalities including severe tremors or seizures.
+Pets that have access to garbage or compost can ingest molds that cause significant nervous system abnormalities, including severe tremors or seizures.

-It may be tempting to give your pet all those picnic or barbeque leftovers, but try to resist his soulful begging.
-Instead of including him in your festivities, you may cause gastrointestinal upset, which can result in vomiting and diarrhea.
+It may be tempting to give your pet all those picnic or barbeque leftovers, but try to resist their soulful begging.
+Instead of including them in your festivities, you may cause gastrointestinal upset, which can result in vomiting and diarrhea.
 Pets are not used to the high fat foods that are commonly associated with picnics and parties.
 Mayonnaise and other dairy based items can be particularly bad; dogs do not have the necessary enzymes to digest dairy products and spoilage can cause food poisoning.

 Even if you feed your pet non-dairy items like fried chicken or hamburgers, their pancreas may not be prepared for those foods.
-The pancreas can become inflamed, leading to pancreatitis and abdominal pain, anorexia and vomiting.
+The pancreas can become inflamed, leading to pancreatitis and abdominal pain, anorexia, and vomiting.

-Not only do table scraps pose a threat but so does the charcoal and lighter fluid used to barbeque.
+Not only do table scraps pose a threat, but so does the charcoal and lighter fluid used to barbeque.
 Ingesting ash or charcoal can result in significant stomach irritation.

 Gastrointestinal Foreign Bodies

 The ideal weather for picnics and outdoor parties is a warm sunny day.
 Keep in mind that your pet may not be able to dissipate heat as well as you.
-Avoid exercise in the mid afternoon heat and always have plenty of water available.
+Avoid exercise in the mid-afternoon heat and always have plenty of water available.
 Stop all play and exercise if your pet seems weak or disoriented.

-In addition to heat related illness, dogs can develop sunburn.
-Thin haired dogs and recently shaved dogs are more at risk.
+In addition to heat-related illness, dogs can develop sunburn.
+Thin-haired dogs and recently shaved dogs are more at risk.
 Consult your veterinarian regarding the use of sunscreen to help your dog.

 Be on the lookout for stagnant pools of water.
 At certain times of the year, algae forms along the edges of stagnant or infrequently used bodies of water.
 Some forms of this algae, particularly blue-green algae, are very dangerous.
 Ingesting some of the algae can cause serious, rapid illness and can kill pets.
-Don’t allow your pet near stagnant water or algae, and make sure he doesn’t drink from these water sources.
+Don’t allow your pet near stagnant water or algae, and make sure they don’t drink from these water sources.

 Dangers of Fireworks